 Also, Harry fails to notice the Thestrals pulling the carriages at the end of Goblet of Fire only to do so the next book.
 J.K.
 Rowling herself says that this is because she didn't want to add the Thestrals at the end of a book, stuffing it.
 Her in-universe explanation is that takes some time to "process" a death and come to terms with it; only after then can you see Thestrals.
 It is also worth noting that he didn't see his parents die at all, not even his mother.
 He was lying in the crib and only saw green light fill the room.
 Both J.K.
 Rowling herself and the seventh book confirm this.
 This explains why he was not able to see the Thestrals from the beginning of the first book.
 Link.

 It still creates a major plot hole for the films.
 In the novel, he passes out before he can see Quirrell burn up, but in the movie, he's a first-hand witness to the whole process in all its nightmare-inducing detail.
 Maybe Quirrell's death wasn't sufficient since he only had a "half-life"?
 It also creates a plot hole for the movies in that Harry sees his mother die, or at the very least, Snape holding her body, though the explanation that the death needs to be "processed" might explain this.
+One can hardly expect a baby to be able to understand death, let alone come to terms with it.

 In the first book, Voldemort tells Harry that his father "put up a courageous fight" before he died, and had no reason to be lying to Harry at this point.
 Seven books on, we see this death in flashback: though James did try to hold Voldemort off, he was killed very quickly, having forgotten his wand.
 Perhaps, given that he was going against the Evil Overlord unarmed, instead of begging for mercy, Voldermort would have considered fighting him at all to be brave.
 He didn't say he was a tough fighter, just a brave one.